atsaloli/cicd/01_93-deploy-via-git.md

 Select "Expand" option for "Deploy Keys".

-Add the public key "push_to_git.pub" and check the "Write access allowed" checkbox.
+Add the public key "push_to_git.pub" (you have to add the public key and give it a title) and check the "Write access allowed" checkbox.

 ---
 ## Setting up your CI/CD infrastructure